livia360/Captone_project2/README.md

 # 1. Introduction

-With growing demand in the market, a Supertore giant likes to have a better understanding of what factors matter to the sales and profits, accordingly to improve the forthcoming sales stragety.
+With growing demand in the market, a Supertore giant likes to have a better understanding of what factors matter to the sales and profits and build a predictive model.

 The dataset is from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) and was collected between Jan.
 2014 and Jan.
 2018 across 48 states in the US.